arno-di-loreto/apihandyman.io/_posts/2020-01-03-api-toolbox-jq-and-openapi-part-1.md

 {% endcode%}

-For each file, we gather data coming from the info section but we also get the filename.To get that result, we'll learn how to use the following new JQ filters:
+To get that result, we need to use the following new JQ filters:

 {% include docarray.md title="JQ Filters" target=site.data.jq.link_target links=site.data.jq.filters names="input_filename,indices,array_string_slice" %}

 The following JQ scripts which generates an array of objects containing information about the specification file itself, the API and its number of operations is composed of 3 parts:

 1. (Line 2) Part 1 deals with file information.
 When working on multiple files, it can be very interesting to know from which file comes the data.
 It's the case here, hopefully, the `input_filename` returns the name of the file being processed (line 8).
 1. (Line 11) Part 2 deals with data coming from the info section.
 The summary is a shorter version of `.info.description`.
 If it contains a `<!--more-->` tag (found using `indices`) we split right before it using `.[0:tag position]`.
 If not we take the first hundred characters (or the whole string if shorter).
 Note how `elif` is used to have more conditions.
 1. (Line 28) Part 3 concerns counting operations, it is done almost like counting HTTP status codes.

 {% codefile title:"$filename" file:list-apis.jq %}